P. J. Williams: 2017

-The New Orleans Saints finished the season first in the NFC South with an 11-5 record and received a wildcard playoff berth.
-On January 7, 2018, Williams played in his first playoff game and recorded a tackle and a pass deflection during the Saints' 31-26 victory over the Carolina Panthers in the NFC Wildcard game.
-The following week, he recorded four combined tackles and defended a pass as the Saints lost 29-24 at the Minnesota Vikings.
+The Saints finished the season first in the NFC South with an 11–5 record and received a wildcard playoff berth.
+On January 7, 2018, Williams played in his first playoff game and recorded a tackle and a pass deflection during the Saints' 31–26 victory over the Carolina Panthers in the NFC Wildcard game.
+The following week, he recorded four combined tackles and defended a pass as the Saints lost 29–24 at the Vikings.

 2018

-In Week 8, Williams intercepted a pass from quarterback Kirk Cousins and returned it 45 yards for the touchdown in a 30-20 win over the Minnesota Vikings, earning him NFC Defensive Player of the Week.
+In Week 8, Williams intercepted a pass from quarterback Kirk Cousins and returned it 45 yards for the touchdown in a 30–20 win over the Vikings, earning him NFC Defensive Player of the Week.

 2019

 On April 2, 2019, Williams re-signed with the Saints.
 He was suspended for two games on October 15, 2019, for violating the NFL's substance abuse policy.
 He was reinstated from suspension on October 29, 2019, and the team received a roster exemption for him.
 He was activated the next day.

-In week 11 against the Tampa Bay Buccaneers, Williams recorded his first interception of the season off a pass thrown by Jameis Winston in the 34–17 win.
+In week 11 against the Buccaneers, Williams recorded his first interception of the season off a pass thrown by Jameis Winston in the 34–17 win.

 2020

 On April 7, 2020, the Saints re-signed Williams to a one-year, $2 million contract.

 In Week 2 against the Las Vegas Raiders on Monday Night Football, Williams recovered a fumble lost by running back Jalen Richard during the 34–24 loss.

-In Week 17 against the Carolina Panthers, Williams recorded his first interception of the season off a pass thrown by P. J. Walker during the 33–7 win.
+In Week 17 against the Panthers, Williams recorded his first interception of the season off a pass thrown by P. J. Walker during the 33–7 win.

 2021

 On March 29, 2021, Williams re-signed with the Saints on a one-year contract.
-In a game against the Tampa Bay Buccaneers on October 31, 2021, Williams intercepted Tom Brady's pass intended for Chris Godwin and returned it 40 yards for a game-clinching pick six, and his second career defensive touchdown.
+In a game against the Buccaneers on October 31, 2021, Williams intercepted Tom Brady's pass intended for Chris Godwin and returned it 40 yards for a game-clinching pick six, and his second career defensive touchdown.